yashamon/web2/discreet/discreet.md

 HW Set 2 for thurs

-1) Draw a graph with
-pg 196: 2
-pg 27: 12, 15
+1) Show that any graph can be made into a graph all of whose vertices have even degree by adding some collection of vertices and edges. pg 196: 2 pg 27: 12, 15
 <!-- 1) Prove that an infinite subset of a countably infinite set is countably infinite. -->